dshrade1/Average-Nucleotide-Identity/ANI_workflow_CHTC.md

-Workflow for performing ANI calculations in high-throughput on CHTC.
+#Workflow for performing ANI calculations in high-throughput on CHTC.
+This is a workflow for performing a large number of ANI comparisons using CHTC (not Zissou or your local machine).

 **1. Obtain sequences for comparison**
 Sarah Stevens (sstevens2@wisc.edu) has a back door into getting either genome scaffolds or protein-coding genes from JGI.